Why Does eWeddingBands.com sell PT950 Platinum Rings? What does 950 even mean?

-Diamond and Platinum Ring Styles Go the glamorous route by selecting a platinum wedding band encrusted with glittering diamonds.
+Go the glamorous route by combining platinum with glittering diamonds.
 You love bling, and we're giving you plenty of that and more.
 Diamonds and platinum are an intriguing combination.
-With these rings you get a no-nonsense platinum band of the highest caliber, and beautiful diamonds add sophisticated elegance.
+With these rings, you get a no-nonsense platinum band of the highest caliber, and beautiful diamonds add sophisticated elegance.

-Unique Platinum Ring Styles Everybody's different, which is why we offer a selection of PT950 platinum rings with unique design accents.
+Everybody's different, which is why we offer a product selection of PT950 platinum rings with a variety of unique design accents.
 Find exquisitely-crafted hand-woven artisan rings featuring creative embellishments.
 Some styles contain diamonds for enhanced beauty.
 Check out stackable rings that make it easy to create your own platinum ring set.

 How does Platinum differ from White Gold?

 This property gives platinum jewelry the substantial feel that many people prefer.
-However, care and maintenance of Platinum is a bit more demanding than gold is.
+However, the care and maintenance of Platinum are a bit more demanding than gold is.
 Read more about the maintenance of Platinum below.
 The Platinum offered by eWedding Bands is 95% (PT950) pure.
 White Gold is 75% pure (18K) or 58.3% pure (14K) and is combined with nickel and copper alloys.

-Why is Platinum more expensive than Gold?
+Why is Platinum more Expensive than Gold?

-How do I care for and maintain Platinum?
+How do I Care for and Maintain Platinum?

-Platinum can develop a patina, a satin or antique sheen, with small scratches and scuffs from normal wear.
+Platinum can develop a patina, satin or antique sheen, with small scratches and scuffs from normal wear.
 This patina, exclusive to platinum, is preferred and sometimes even desired by many who wear platinum.
 But if this patina is not favored, a platinum band can be polished at any time to look just like new.

 The first Platinum processing techniques date to Ancient Egypt in 700 BC.
 Platinum was not widely used in jewelry design until the 18th century.
 From 1901-1940 Platinum was the metal of choice, lending its unique luster to classic Deco and Art Nouveau designs.
 In 1940, during World War II, Platinum was placed on the strategic metals list.
 This prohibited its use in jewelry fabrication and White Gold became the white metal of choice.
 After its removal from the restricted metals list, Platinum found widespread use in the electronics and automobile industries.
-By the late 1980s Platinum had begun its resurgence in fine jewelry.
+By the late 1980s, Platinum had begun its resurgence in fine jewelry.